aeri206/aeri206.github.io/_pages/about.md

 Hi.
 I’m a Ph.D. student at the [Human-Computer Interaction Lab](http://hcil.snu.ac.kr/) at Seoul National University, under the supervision of Professor [Jinwook Seo](http://hcil.snu.ac.kr/people/jinwook-seo).

 My research interests include information visualization, interactive data analysis, and human-computer interaction.
-I am currently working on developing interactions and a visual analytics system to analyze high-dimensional data.
+I am currently working on developing interactive methods and a visual analytics system to assist users in the analysis of high-dimensional data, with a particular emphasis on enabling interactive non-linear dimensionality reduction.

 I received my B.S. in [Computer Science and Engineering](https://cse.snu.ac.kr/) from [Seoul National University](https://www.snu.ac.kr/) in 2021.